 While you wait

 The book is in the final steps before publishing.
-It should be available in Q1 of 2021!
+It should be available later in 2021!
 Add your email address below to be notified when it is released.

 Head over to our blog and read more than two dozen posts covering how I use PostGIS, Postgres and OpenStreetMap .

 Enter your email address to join the mailing list!
 This list receives email updates on the book and special promotions.

 Hi!
 My name is Ryan Lambert and I have worked professionally with PostgreSQL, PostGIS and OpenStreetMap for nearly a decade.
 My database experience started with MySQL, MS SQL and Oracle DB starting a few years prior to discovering the PostGIS ecosystem.
 My interest in technology is tightly coupled with my passion for education and sharing my excitement!